 Traditionally (I mean, really, who has time for this bit – lols) Halloween is the start of a three-day observance of Allhallowtide, the time in the liturgical year dedicated to remembering the dead – Wikipedia knows it all if you want to delve in here

 Brands should be careful underestimating the power of Halloween.
 When I worked at nursery retailer Mamas & Papas, we routinely struggled to get our babywear into consumer press.
 The one year we dressed three cute babies sat side by side dressed as a witch, a pumpkin and a skeleton, we received the biggest hike in coverage with features in national newspapers including The Times and Daily Express.
 By creating products or stories which are based on seasonal trends, you are increasing chances of being featured in the press, or having your brand seen online and social media.
 For example – if you’re a bar and you can create and photograph a Halloween themed cocktail – and you do it 6 months before Halloween, it will probably be the most lucrative PR things you do all year!

-Why bother - retail reasons
+Why bother – retail reasons to do Halloween Marketing

 With Halloween falling on a Wednesday this year, retailers were expecting to see a double spike in footfall, with a smaller increase in shopper traffic hitting the weekend before Halloween – see article here.
 Adults are getting in on the action too (in 2016 saw Sainsbury’s reporting a 150% increase in adult costumes) and people love a one-stop-shop so big Supermarkets are really cashing in – take a look at Asda’s Saatchi & Saatchi produced effort on YouTube if you don’t believe me!